 14. Crawford Auto Aviation Museum

-- Tinkerbelle, a sailboat, was used by Robert Manry to sail across the Atlantic Ocean in 1965.
+Some highlights of the collection include a P-51 Mustang fighter, an 1897 Panhard ET Levassor, DEXTER, the self-driving car, and Tinkerbelle, a sailboat used by Robert Manry to sail across the Atlantic Ocean in 1965.

 16. USS Cod Submarine Memorial

 Located on the edge of Lake Erie, the USS Cod Submarine Memorial is a National Historic Landmark.
-It is the only remaining Submarine fleet used by the US in World War II.
-This historical submarine is maintained in its original state and is a memorial to over 3,900 submariners.
-The Electric Boat Company built this submarine in 1942.
-It has a storied history of rescues and battles.
+It is the only remaining intact fleet submarine used by the US in World War II.

 17. Progressive Field